Sun Capital launches sale of packaging group Coveris Rigid -sources

-FRANKFURT/LONDON (Reuters) - Buyout group Sun Capital is launching the sale of its European packaging group Coveris Rigid, in a potential 640-720 million euro deal, as it moves ahead with the split of the company into four units, people close to the matter said.
+FRANKFURT/LONDON, Jan 31 (Reuters) - Buyout group Sun Capital is launching the sale of its European packaging group Coveris Rigid, in a potential 640 million euro ($797 million) deal, as it moves ahead with the split of the company into four units, people close to the matter said.

-Information packages for the Rigid unit, which makes plastic packaging for the food, beverage, healthcare and agriculture sectors, will be sent to prospective buyers this week and first-round bids are due by the end of February, the sources said.
+First-round bids for the Rigid unit, which makes plastic packaging for the food, beverage, healthcare and agriculture sectors, are due by the end of February, one source said.

 Sun Capital declined to comment.

-Rigid, with about 80 million euros in 2018 expected earnings before interest, tax, depreciation and amortisation could be valued at about eight times that, in line with peers such as Britain’s RPC (RPC.L), two sources said, while another said it could even fetch more than 9 times that.
+Rigid, with about 80 million euros in 2018 expected earnings before interest, tax, depreciation and amortisation could be valued at about eight times that, in line with peers such as the UK’s RPC, the sources said.

 Rothschild has been retained as an advisor for the Rigid sale, Coveris had said in a statement in November, when it announced the split into the four units: Rigid, Americas, EMEA, and UK Food & Consumer.